The 10 Best Vegan Restaurants In New York City

 Van leuween ice cream has branches all over New York City, and their ice cream is also available in some supermarkets.
 They offer vegan and non-vegan ice creams, so be sure to order the vegan flavors, and there are a lot!

-Bareburger has few locations in the city and they are amazing.
-A big portion of their meny is vegan, and they used to have both the Impossible and Beyond burgers in their own unique style.
+Bareburger has a few locations in the city and they are amazing with a big portion of their menu being vegan.
 The vegan menu includes starters, burgers, sides, milkshakes, and desserts.
+Check their website to find the address closest to you.